SyoolahHome/Syoolah/hours_tracker.md

   - Copying the user's metadata as json string.
   - copying the user's profile avatar url.
   - Copying the user's profile username.

+# 29

+- Implementation of followings mechanism in the app, which allow users to follow other users.

+# 30

+- Implementation of the followings feed which will show all the posts/notes of the users that the current user is following.